InfinityBotList/Arcadia/README.md

  Arcadia is a monorepo with the following components:
 </p>

+<hr>

+## Project Structure

 - bot/ => Rewrite of the Discord Bot used for Managing the Infinity Bot List Servers
-- api/ => Rewrite of the API (not notification layer, thats a seperate ``PUBSUB`` channel in golang)
+- api/ => Arcadia Staff API (statistics, maybe a claim/unclaim/approve/deny api for panel if needed etc)

-<hr>

 ## Contributing